Tayc/Tayc/README.md

 - 👀 I’m interested in embeded hardware, neural networks, 3D printing, autonomous vechiles and cat memes.
 - 🌱 I’m currently learning python and C
 - 💞️ I’m looking to collaborate on my current projects
-- 📫 How to reach me: send me a message on git.
+- 📫 How to reach me: write a messsage, put it in a bottle, throw it in the ocean, and then hope.

 <!---
 Tayc/Tayc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.